 Do you realize that there are some within the academic community that don't like you?
 That's silly.
 I focus just as much on academia as I do the practical aspects of powwowing.
 I don't have the honor of working in an academic setting where access to historical archives and books is right at hand.
 So I do my best with what I have to work with (books I buy and the internet).
 There are links to more academia on this website than I can count.
 If someone doesn't like me, I can only assume it is their personal issue, and literally has nothing to do with me or the academia that I use to support the information on this website.
 I'm generally a nice guy.
 If someone doesn't like me, like I said above, I'm sorry to hear it but I'm also not that fussed about it..
 And remember that my day job is as an Accountant.
 Plus I'm married and own a home, we have an 8 year old son and we currently have 4 elderly dogs.
 I am not immersed in an academic environment.
 My experience as a powwow is one that comes from just being a powwow and learning as I go.

 You don't actually believe in the devil, do you?
 Absolutely.
 I was raised Catholic.
 My mother's side of our family is Irish Catholic.
 The devil was talked about, certainly, but our primary religious focus was always the Virgin Mother.
 When I got a little older and started to learn about alternative religions, I was taught that the devil didn't exist, he was just made up to scare people into believing in Jesus.
 When I found my way back to the Christian faith, I didn't go back to Catholicism but to the religion of my father's side of our family; German Reformed.
+Unfortunately, their beliefs in the Devil and Hell seemed a bit too modern for my tastes and I couldn't get fully on board with them on this subject.
+I needed answers so I researched the theology of the Devil on my own.
 I began to understand the devil as the adversary of God; not his equal, but his inferior.
 But also not always God's enemy.
 It's a complicated relationship between the two of them, and we humans are stuck somewhere in the middle of it all.
 I believe very much in the devil because I have seen him and experienced him, just as I have seen and experienced Christ.